 - Other Edible Toppings like Candy, Macarons, and Chocolate Covered Strawberries

-- Glitter Cardstock Cake Banners (you can find cake banners on amazon, or make your own with a Cricut).
+- Glitter Cardstock Cake Banners (you can find cake banners on amazon, or learn how to make your own cake topper with a Cricut).

 - Greenery or Fresh Flowers